Greenwich House Theater

 Greenwich House Theater at 27 Barrow Street has been home to marvelous productions since the building was erected in 1917.

-Currently, we’re partnering with Ars Nova, a theater company that welcomes emerging artists from diverse backgrounds and disciplines, and serves as a creative home and laboratory for meeting collaborators, testing ideas, developing new work, and launching unique voices and careers.
-Headquartered uptown at 511 West 54th Street, Ars Nova expanded to Greenwich House in 2019 as a new home for off-Broadway productions.
+Since 2019, we’ve been partnering with Ars Nova, a theater company that welcomes emerging artists from diverse backgrounds and disciplines, and serves as a creative home and laboratory for meeting collaborators, testing ideas, developing new work, and launching unique voices and careers, to continue to offer dynamic productions year round at Greenwich House Theater.

 History of Greenwich House Theater